vladiuz1/nanpy-firmware/README.md

 Copy Nanpy directory under your "sketchbook" directory, start your Arduino IDE, open Sketchbook/Nanpy, select "Upload".

+## How to build and install from command line

+1. From your firmware directory copy  sample_Makefile to Nanpy directory

+		$ cp sample_Makefile Nanpy Makefile

+2. Edit the new Makefile to configure the board you want to connect to.

+		$ cd Nanpy
+		$ vi Makefile

+3. Edit cfg.h file to select firmware you want to enable on the board.

+		$ vi cfg.h

+4. Build and upload the firmware:

+		$ make
+		$ make upload

 ## License

 This software is released under MIT License.
 Copyright (c) 2012-2015 Andrea Stagi <stagi.andrea@gmail.com>